TRIQS/dft_tools/doc/guide/conv_vasp.rst

  * `f`-states: `fy(3x2-y2)`, `fxyz`, `fyz2`, `fz3`,
    `fxz2`, `fz(x2-y2)`, `fx(x2-3y2)`.

-For projector type `Pr 2`, one should also set `LORBIT = 14` in the INCAR file and provide parameters `EMIN`, `EMAX`, defining, in this case, an energy range (energy window) corresponding to the valence states.
-Note that, as in the case
-of a DOS calculation, the position of the valence states depends on the Fermi level, which can usually be found at the end of the OUTCAR file.
+For projector type `Pr`, one should ideally also set `LORBIT = 14` in the INCAR file and provide parameters `EMIN`, `EMAX`, defining, in this case, an energy range (energy window) corresponding to the valence states.
+Note that, as in the case of a DOS calculation, the position of the valence states depends on the Fermi level, which can usually be found at the end of the OUTCAR file.
+Setting `LORBIT=14` will perform an automatic optimization of the PAW projector channel as described in `M. Schüler et al. 2018 J. Phys.: Condens.
+Matter 30 475901 <https://doi.org/10.1088/1361-648X/aae80a>`_, by using a linear combination of the PAW channels, to maximize the overlap in the chosen energy window between the projector and the Kohn-Sham state.
+Therefore, setting `LORBIT=14` will let VASP ignore the channel specified after `Pr`.
+This optimization is only performed for the projector type `Pr`, not for `Ps` and obviously not for `Hy`.
+We recommend to specify the PAW channel anyway, in case one forgets to set `LORBIT=14`.

 For example, in case of SrVO3 one may first want to perform a self-consistent calculation, then set `ICHARGE = 1` and add the following additional